desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 - An exception from this rule is when the entire DS record set was removed, in which case the registrant likely wants to disable DNSSEC for the domain.
 DS automation should then be suspended so that automatic re-initialization (bootstrapping) does not occur.

-- In all other cases, any properly authenticated DS updates received, including through an automated method, should be considered as the current intent of the domain holder.
+- In all other cases, any properly authenticated DS updates received, including through an automated method, are to be considered as the current intent of the domain holder.

+These conclusions are re-stated in normative language in {{multiple}}.

 ### Concurrent Automatic Updates